automenta/mb7/doc/README.gra2.md

 ## Core Abstraction: The Graph

-At the heart of SemanticScribe lies a single, collaborative graph:
+At the heart of Netention lies a single, collaborative graph:

 - **Nodes**: Represent entities called **NObjects**, which can be content (e.g., text, tasks), concepts (e.g., tags), UI elements (e.g., buttons), or users.